Jezzamonn/fourier/content.md

 Now we're dealing with images, we need a different type of sine wave.
 We need to have something that no matter what image we have, we can add up a bunch of these sine waves to get back to our original image.

 To do that, each of our sine waves will be images too.
-Instead of a wave that's a line with a top and a bottom, we now have images with black and white sections.
-Instead waves that are larger or smaller, we have images that have more or less contrast.
+Instead of a wave that's a line, we now have images with black and white sections.
+To represent the size of a wave, each image will have more or less contrast.

 We can also use these to represent color in the same way, but let's start with black-and-white images for now.
 To represent colorless images, we need some horizontal wave images,